Emergent glassy behavior in a kagome Rydberg atom array

 Lastly, we also compare the behavior of the Edwards-Anderson order parameter $q^{}_{\textsc{ea}}$, as a function of the number of Monte Carlo steps, inside the glass phase to that in an even QSL~\cite{ZY2022loop}.
 Since the representative parameter point chosen for the spin glass ($\delta/\Omega$\,$=$\,$3.55$,\,$R_b$\,$=$\,$2.05$) lies close to the boundary of the nematic phase (which, recall, is a VBS with two dimers per site), the low-energy effective model describing the QSL is taken to be the triangular-lattice quantum loop model close to the Rokhsar-Kivelson point~\cite{yan2022triangular,ZY2022loop} ($V/t$\,$=$\,$0.9$, where $V$ is the interaction between parallel dimers and $-t$ is the dimer resonance energy).
 As shown in Fig.~\ref{Fig4}(b), in the QSL phase, $q^{}_{\textsc{ea}}$ is not only an order-of-magnitude smaller but also decays much faster than in the glass.
 The Monte Carlo \textit{dynamics} of $q^{}_{\textsc{ea}}$ thus complement the \textit{static} results of Fig.~\ref{Fig3}(b) and together, highlight the distinction between the QSL and glass phases.

 \textit{Discussion.---}In this work, we investigated a realistic Rydberg Hamiltonian on the kagome lattice with large-scale QMC simulations and uncover---besides two VBSs and a PM phase---an emergent glass phase in the phase diagram.
+The origin of glassiness is likely due to the kinetic constraints associated with the Rydberg blockade that forbid several hopping processes~\cite{ritort2003glassy,lesanovsky2013kinetic,knap2019}.
 Such a glass phase constitutes a new addition to the growing list of correlated quantum many-body states that can be studied on current-generation Rydberg platforms.
-Through detailed QMC dynamic and static analyses, we explore the subtle behavior of this glass phase with its intricate degenerate energy landscapes, establish its unique static and dynamic fingerprints, and compare and contrast its properties to those of competing QSL candidates.
+Through detailed QMC analyses, we explore the subtle behavior of this glass phase with its intricate degenerate energy landscapes, establish its unique static and dynamic fingerprints, and compare and contrast its properties to those of competing QSL candidates.
 However, we note that the observation of a glassy \textit{ground state} does not necessarily rule out the dynamical preparation of QSL states, which may be obtained as a macroscopic superposition of dimer configurations during quasiadiabatic sweeps in experiments~\cite{Semeghini21,hannes_dynamical,zhai}.